drslump/ass-ert/README.md

 > Because **assert** and even **ass** were already taken!

-**ass-ert** is a library of *composable* matchers offering also a *fluent-ish* interface.
+**ass-ert** is a library of *composable* matchers offering a *fluent-ish* interface.

 It tries to mix the best aspects of [Hamcrest](http://hamcrest.org/) with its highly composable design, featuring beautifully descriptive messages, and the easy on the eyes and the fingers of [chai](http://chaijs.com)'s fluent syntax for defining assertions.

 While the primary use case is testing it's by no means restricted to it, use the matchers anywhere you may have a need for matching complex data structures with ease.

 > If you are looking for something similar for Python have a look at [pyshould](https://github.com/drslump/pyshould)!